HidekiNatsumi/Mirai-Bot/README.md

 Spotify
 -
-Currently working on music connection and detection of the members of the server and displaying them on a command call
+Currently working on music connection and detection of the members of the server and displaying them on a command call.

 <strong>Future idea</strong>:Working with <strong>Spotify</strong> or <strong>Youtube</strong> api and making this bot able to play songs on Discord voice Channels.